Updated September 6, 2022

 I just landed in Ushuaia, how do I get to my hotel?

-You will stop by and pickup important departure and embarkation information and meet the team between 3:00 PM and 5:00 PM at Albatros Hotel in Ushuaia.
+You will stop by and pick up important departure and embarkation information and meet the team at 4:00 PM on November 30, 2022, at the Albatros Hotel in Ushuaia.
 This is mandatory!
-Come and meet us, and while there you’ll enjoy drink and some snacks on us.
+Come and meet us, and while there, you’ll enjoy a drink and some snacks on us.

-How does our big luggage get from the hotel to the ship?
+How does our luggage get from the hotel to the ship?

-When we see you on December 1, 2020 we will supply you with luggage tags that have your name and cabin number on them.
-Please put these on your big luggage and then bring your luggage Albatros Hotel Lobby by 9:30 AM on December 1, 2020.
+When we see you on November 30, 2022, we will supply you with luggage tags that have your name and cabin number on them.
+Please put these on your big luggage and then bring your luggage to the Albatros Hotel lobby by 9:30 AM on December 1, 2022.
+If you are staying at Las Lengas Hotel, bring your luggage to the Las Lengas lobby by 9:30 AM on December 1, 2022.
 You will leave it there, and we will handle getting it to the ship.
-IMPORTANT: You will keep your camera bag and any small hand luggage with you, all the way to embarkation on to our ship.
-If you are out and about exploring Ushuaia during the day on December 2nd, you can leave your camera bags with the hotel bell staff.
+IMPORTANT: You will keep your camera bag and any small hand luggage with you, all the way to embarkation onto our ship.
+If you are out and about exploring Ushuaia during the day on December 1st, you can leave your camera bags with the hotel bell staff.

-***IF YOU ARE STAYING AT ANOTHER HOTEL*** you must bring your big luggage to the lobby of Albatros Hotel and put it with our group’s luggage.
-Do this by 9:30 AM on December 1, 2020.
+***IF YOU ARE STAYING AT ANY OTHER HOTEL BESIDES ALBATROS OR LAS LENGAS*** you must bring your big luggage to the lobby of Albatros Hotel and put it with our group’s luggage.
+Do this by 9:30 AM on December 1, 2022.

-Embarkation begins at 4:00 PM on December 1, 2020.
+Embarkation begins at 4:00 PM on December 1, 2022.
 Meet at the Ushuaia Port security at 3:45 PM.
-The port is easy to find (and see from most anywhere in town).
+The port is easy to find (and see from almost anywhere in town).
 The main entrance is on Lasserre Street, across from Hotel Albatros.
 If you are at Hotel Albatros, you simply walk (2–3 minutes).
 For those staying at any other hotel further away from the port, you can grab a taxi.
-You must have your passport in your hand to get through security, and also for check-in on board Ushuaia.
-When you check in, don't be alarmed, you will give your passport to the ship's staff, and they keep it for the duration of the expedition.
-Muench Workshops Staff will be at the port security and on board the ship, to assist with the embarkation process.
-Please do not try to embark Ushuaia prior to 4:00 PM.
+You must have your passport in your hand to get through security, and also for check-in onboard Sea Spirit.
+When you check-in, don’t be alarmed that you will give your passport to the ship’s staff, and they keep it for the duration of the expedition.
+Muench Workshops Staff will be at the port security and onboard the ship, to assist with the embarkation process.
+Please do not try to embark Sea Spirit prior to 4:00 PM.
 Once you are on board, you are not able to disembark.

 Something went wrong and I need to contact Muench Workshops in Ushuaia!